SYNOPSIS

 You can refer to the variables as, eg, $::UB_FLAGS::CUSTOMER

-Flags must start with at least one “-“.
-Otherwise they are interpreted as words.
+You must start flags with at least one “–“.
+Otherwise, we interpret them as words.

-Multiple flags can be defined for the same variable.
-For strings the last argument is the value.
+You can define multiple flags for the same variable.
+For strings, the last argument is the value.

-Arguments not part of a flag are collected into a global list called ::UB_FLAGS::_GLOBAL
+We collect arguments not part of a flag into a global list called $::UB_FLAGS::_GLOBAL.

 Select

-Lists of available options are given by the keyword “options”.
-A list is a comma separated list of valid values.
+We provide lists of available options with the keyword “options“.
+A list is a comma-separated list of valid values.

 eg lappend FLAGLIST [dict create variable FORMAT flag –format type select options {tcl,bash} usage {} required 0 default tcl]